kuzzleio/documentation-old/src/kuzzle-dsl/essential/nested.md

 ---
 layout: full.html
 algolia: true
-title: Testing nested fields
+title: Testing Nested Fields
 description: How to test nested fields
 order: 20
 ---

-# Testing nested fields
+# Testing Nested Fields

-Examples described in this documentation show how to test for fields at the root of provided data objects, but it is also possible to add filters on nested properties.
+Examples described in this documentation show how to test for fields at the root of the provided data objects, but it is also possible to add filters on nested properties.

-To do that, instead of giving the name of the property to test, its path must be supplied, in the following manner: `path.to.property`
+To do that, instead of giving the name of the property to test, its path must be supplied as follows: `path.to.property`

 **Example:**